Community Insurance Spain. Comunidades de Propietarios

 • Bespoke pricing

-Prices shown are typical Spanish market starting points and depend on age, area, cover level and your individual circumstances.
+Prices shown are typical Spanish market starting points.
+They depend on age, area, cover level and your own circumstances.
 Contact us for a free personalised quote.
-Cover should be commissioned by the community president and approved at an AGM.
-We provide quote packs for AGM presentation.
+The community president should commission the cover, and the AGM should approve it.
+We provide quote packs for the AGM presentation.

 Frequently Asked Questions.
 Community Insurance in Spain